MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -PhoneMemoryEncrypted
-The PhoneMemoryEncrypted parameter specifies whether to encrypt the memory on devices.
-Valid values for this parameter are:
+The PhoneMemoryEncrypted parameter specifies whether to encrypt the memory on supported devices.
+Valid values are:

 - $true: Memory is encrypted.
 - $false: Memory isn't encrypted.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available on the following types of devices:
+This setting is supported on the following types of devices:

 - Windows Phone 8.1 (already encrypted and can't be unencrypted)
 - Android 4+